-Since 2021, Brie Olson has served as Co-CEO of PacSun, the popular youth retailer.
-Ms. Olson has played an instrumental role in building and strengthening PacSun’s brand through innovative strategies with a GenZ focus, including leading PacSun as the first retailer in its space to accept Bitpay.
+As CEO of PacSun, Ms. Olson has played an instrumental role in building and strengthening the youth retailer’s brand through innovative strategies with a GenZ focus, including leading PacSun as the first retailer in its space to accept Bitpay.

 PTTOW!
 Co-founder Jim Sullos sat down with Ms. Olson at the PTTOW!
 Next Summit to explore her insights on building strong teams, collaborating successfully, and creating a meaningful brand that matters.